 Dave lives in Toronto and has been retired since 2006 after working 52 years in the life insurance industry as an actuary, first with a life insurance company where he was chief actuary, and later at Assuris, which ensures the payment of guaranteed policy benefits of insolvent life insurance companies.
 Dave’s diagnosis of WM followed a routine medical check-up in 1998, showing a low hemoglobin count, and two years of tests for other possible causes which were all negative.
 He has been a WMFC Board member since 2011, Secretary of the Board 2012 to 2020, and served as Treasurer since 2013.

 Daniel is a retired “high tech” worker.
 Since his diagnosis, by accident, in 2016, he has been in a “watch & wait” state.
-Having discovered the WMFC, he appreciated the opportunity to exchange information and ideas about the disease and its progress (or not) with like-minded others.
+On discovering the WMFC, he appreciated the opportunity to exchange information and ideas about the disease and its progress (or not) with like-minded others.

 After his decades of experience in real-time communication systems, he now finds himself doing something completely different: maintaining the WMFC web site and mailing list.
 Daniel joined the Board in 2021.